-• There will be a portion of the City's Permanent Local Housing Allocation (SB 2) funds that will be
+A portion of the City's Permanent Local Housing Allocation (SB 2) funds will be used to provide down payment assistance to low-income first-time homebuyers.

 SHRA's Multifamily Lending and Mortgage Revenue Bond Program for projects of 12 units or more, offers various forms of financing to affordable housing developers, both for-profit and non-profit, in order to preserve and expand the supply of affordable housing.
 The priorities are outlined below: